ZewenShen/hdp/MEETING.md

 ### PCA covariance matrix
 In the usual problem, the covariance matrix needs to be approximated.
 But in option pricing, we assume that a correlation matrix is given.
 In this case, we can recover the correlation matrix to a covariance matrix by only approximating variance of stock price (TODO: Can be analytically expressed?).
 It should give a more accurate price.

+# Recent

+## Progress
+Implemented the analytical solution to GBM.
+Implemented importance sampling for European options.